lji543/drip/src/Ideas.md

 -authentication
 -connect owed items to venmo?
 -initialize and use analytics
--use react router or something
+-use react router or something?
 -income calculator
   -taxes
   -401k, HSA, etc